Garry's Mod: Development and release

 Garry's Mod was created by the programmer Garry Newman.
 He started developing games under the studio name Facepunch Studios after dropping out of college, at the time out of his parents' house.
 He did this as a hobby, simultaneous to his occupation as a PHP programmer for a dating website.
 He was later fired when he launched his own dating website.
 While developing his first game, Facewound, Garry's Mod became a side-project of his as a mod for the Source game engine and, principally, the game Half-Life 2.
 Newman soon found more enjoyment in developing Garry's Mod than in maintaining Facewound, so development on Facewound was mostly halted (and put on indefinite hiatus in 2004) for him to focus on Garry's Mod.
 He stated that, at the time, his skills in computer programming were not advanced enough to create a full Source-based game and he resorted to the mod format.
 The first iteration of the mod, version 1, was released on 24 December 2004.
 Initial feedback was polarised, with some players criticising the mod for its similarity to an existing mod, JBMod.
 However, the increasing positive reception led Newman to continue development.
 Newman did not recognise that the game was gaining in popularity until he set up an online forum for it.
 Through 2004 and 2005, Newman released several updated versions of Garry's Mod, adding new features and culminating in version 9.0.4 on 27 November 2005.
-Newman's one-man operation grew to a team of multiple people for a remake of the mod as a standalone game.
+Newman began work on remaking the mod into a standalone game with assistance from community members.